jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-5.md

 ### Moral Relativity

-49 In the same way, we judge works of art which address themselves to the imagination.
-When a critic examines a great master's poetry or painting, he may sometimes examine it by an idea of perfection in his own mind=
+{{< s v="49" >}} In the same way, we judge works of art which address themselves to the imagination.
+When a critic examines a great master's poetry or painting, he may sometimes examine it by an idea of perfection in his own mind:
 - He compares the work with his standards and sees only faults and imperfections.
 - But when he considers it relative to other works of the same kind, he compares it with a very different standard.